 A request under FOIA is free to the requester and the request can be delivered by U.S. Mail or by finding the appropriate website and completing the request online.
 For information on specific federal agencies and how to submit an online request, please visit: https://www.foia.gov/report-makerequest.html

 Q. What‘s included and what’s not included in FOIA?

 All non-exempt responsive records are records that can be requested.
 If the records are exempted from release, then the public ordinarily can’t get those.

 Q. What’s exempt from disclosure?

-Exemptions are specifically laid out in FOIA.
-See our discussion of Exemptions in the section on WHAT WE DO.
+Exemptions are specifically outlined in FOIA.
+See our discussion of exemptions in the section on exemptions.

 Q. I made a FOIA request, but I never heard back from the agency.
 What can I do?

 We ordinarily suggest that you make a polite inquiry and ask for the “estimated completion date of the release of non-exempt responsive records.”
 After that, you should consider litigation.